Totally new, marginally team-agnostic, and even more bilious than before. What's not to love?

 9/8-9 Byram Hills Invitational

 The first local event of the season, offering Varsity in both PF and LD.
 (We tried Academy, but the numbers just weren't there, and, well, give the people what they want.)
-With housing, of course, for those who require it.
 This is envisioned as a prep for Greenhill/Yale.
 Why not?
 Yours truly will be back in the tab room, where he can cause the most damage.
 Probably kicking off with a Round Robin again in LD.
+NOTE: Event will be at the Middle School down the road this year, as Bobcat Weekend is also Homecoming Weekend, and football trumps Public Forum.

 Menick Rating: This tournament at the new date finally seems to be getting traction.
 Good numbers in the Varsity divisions, good wireless access allowing e-ballots, but continued lack of cell access remains problematic for getting texts about rounds.
 I think we can safely say that the Bobcatters, or whatever they call themselves, have come in for a landing.